jbavari/jbavari.github.io/source/_posts/2015-12-04-the-scoreboard-project.markdown

 It would keep prompting for more scoring plays until the user gives a SIGTERM or hits CTRL+D.

 First I started by reading up on Thor, which was an absolute pleasure to work with.
 You can download it via `gem install scoreboard`.
-The main points were, creating the

 To make it available via command line, I added this: